marco262/my_wiki/data/sandpoint/gm_notes/glass-and-wrath.md

 | 15-20       | 10 gp    |
 | 21+         | 35 gp    |

+### A Breakthrough

+The night before Hemlock returns from

 ## Return of the Sheriff

 Sheriff Hemlock will return 7 days after he left (6 days after the Glassworks fire).
-He will return with [Roland Hart](^sandpoint/roland_hart.jpg), a vice justice under Justice Ironbriar to keep an eye on the regiment of soldiers Sheriff Hemlock brought back.
+He will return with a contingent of soldiers all bearing the [standard of Magnimar](^sandpoint/magnimar_flag.jpg) and [Roland Hart](^sandpoint/roland_hart.jpg), a vice justice under Justice Ironbriar to keep an eye on the regiment of soldiers Sheriff Hemlock brought back.

-Roland is very serious man, who highly values professionalism and decorum.
+Roland is a serious man, who highly values professionalism and decorum.
 However, he is keen on being helpful to the people of Sandpoint.
 His orders from Justice Ironbriar are to make sure the regiment of soldiers sent from Magnimar are not being abused by Sheriff Hemlock.
 Secretly, he's also told to keep an eye on signs of moral and legal corruption in the people of Sandpoint.

 Roland's accent is Korvosan, and is similar to a Boston accent.
 His tone sits halfway between his nose and his throat, and he tends to draw out his words, while flattening his pronunciation.
 He speaks carefully and precisely.
-His humor is dry, and he tends to finish his jokes with belated half-smile.
+His humor is dry, and he tends to finish his jokes with a belated half-smile.

 Roland is a Level 3 Bard.